fgsfds/Blood-Voxel-Pack/FS/fs_readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Blood.
-It is meant to be used with the BuildGDX or NBlood ports.
+It is meant to be used with Blood Fresh Supply.

 ============================================================================================
 HOW TO USE
 ============================================================================================

-BuildGDX (1.04 and later) and NBlood (r2059 or later):
-- put voxels.zip into autoload folder
+- unpack .zip archive into the Fresh Supply folder
-- make sure "enable autoload folder" checkbox is enabled
+- run fs_install.bat

 ============================================================================================